 Both the girls absolutely love people of all ages and have a very soft nature around children, that is not to say if children get rough, Madeline will do her deep growl to let them know to back off.

 They are both great protectors and will always let me know if someone is arriving at my home and I can tell by their voice tones whether it is a friend or someone they don’t know which makes me feel very safe.

 I have not really ever liked the smell of dogs especially in the home, however, because this breed is hypoallergenic they don’t shed hair or smell and if they play outside, which they love and they get dirty, the dirt dries and it just seems to come off their coats which is great

 They are my best friends and should you choose this mix I’m sure you will feel the same

-As with all dog breeds behaviour traits are something you need to consider before purchasing a doggy and the bichon frise-Lhasa apso mix is no exception, Below are a few of the behaviour traits for this mix so you can get an idea on what you might choose.
+As with all dog breeds, behavior traits are something you need to consider before purchasing a doggy and the Bichon Frise-Lhasa Apso mix is no exception.
+Below are a few of the behavior traits for this mix so you can get an idea on what you might choose.

 - Loyal, fun, playful, loving

 - Will run off and not come to a call if not trained properly